-Interns receive an hourly wage with benefits that include medical, dental, vision, short term disability, EAP, 401K with match, $25,000 group term life insurance and AD&D policy and a $750 HRA allowance.
+Interns receive an hourly wage with benefits that include medical, dental, vision, short term disability, EAP, 401K with match, $25,000 group term life insurance and AD&D policy, a $750 HRA allowance and an additional $750 HRA for mental health.
 CARE also provides a $500 CE allowance and a $70 scrub allowance for the year.
 Interns will receive 40 hours of PTO and 30 hours of sick leave during the program.

 Application Process and Deadline

 Interested candidates must submit their application package to [email protected] by February 16, 2024.